noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 ---

-Until now I still have a tangible answer for everything seems fine with or without `COMMIT WORK`.
+Until now I still don't have a tangible answer for everything seems fine with or without `COMMIT WORK`.
 After that I did a little <a href="http://noru.github.io/assets/image/commit.jpg">experiment</a>, and still can't find what I want.
 Then a word called “All or Nothing” comes into my mind.

 Quote from <a href="http://en.wikipedia.org/wiki/Database_transaction">Wikipedia</a>.: